covermymeds/fetching-gem/README.md

 # Fetching

-Turn deeply nested hashes and arrays (like an API response) into an whiney object with method syntax.
+Turn deeply nested hashes and arrays (like an API response) into a whiney object with method syntax.

 ## Usage